vercel/next.js/docs/advanced-features/debugging.md

 ### Using Chrome DevTools

 Once you open a new tab in Google Chrome and go to `chrome://inspect`, you should see your Next.js application inside the "Remote Target" section.
-Now click "inspect" to open a screen that will be your debugging environement from now on.
+Now click "inspect" to open a screen that will be your debugging environment from now on.

 ### Using the Debugger in Visual Studio Code